Parth-Srivastava-bithub/SEM-6/SPM/Unit 1.md

 6. What is COCOMO and how does it work?
 7. What is Agile Estimation and how does it work?
 8. What is the decision process for choosing between options?

+### **Quiz**

+1. What is the first step in the SDLC?
+2. What is the difference between a project and a process?
+3. What is the role of a project manager?
+4. What are the 3 constraints of a project?
+5. What is the difference between Agile and Scrum?
+6. What is the purpose of a Burndown chart?
+7. What is the difference between a task and an activity?
+8. What is the role of a product owner?

+Answers:

+1. Requirements gathering.
+2. A project has a specific goal and end date, while a process is ongoing.
+3. The project manager is responsible for planning, organizing, and controlling the project.
+4. The 3 constraints of a project are scope, time, and cost.
+5. Agile is a project management methodology, while Scrum is a specific Agile framework.
+6. A Burndown chart is used to track the remaining work in a project.
+7. A task is a specific piece of work, while an activity is a collection of tasks.
+8. The product owner is responsible for defining the product backlog and ensuring it is up-to-date.